What Is Self Destructive Behavior?

 Shame involves an internalized feeling of being humiliated and exposed.
 Shame is different from guilt.
 Shame is a feeling of badness about the self.
 Regret is about behavior, a sense of “conscience” from doing something wrong or against one’s values.

 Everyone can break the cycle of shame, even when the odds seem insurmountable.
 The first step is recognizing how shame fuels your self-destructive behaviors and acknowledging the guilt.
 It’s okay to have flaws.
 We all do because we are human and deeply flawed.

 Shame can be healed and relieved by:

 - Breaking secrecy with people who understand.

 - Taking healthy risks to be known and seen authentically, acting from a positive motive, and trying out new behaviors in a safe (nonjudgmental) setting.

 You can break the cycle.
 It will take time and patience, but the more you make a concerted and conscious effort, the more likely you will be able to end self-destructive behavior and the cycle of shame.

 Don’t Believe The Negative Self-Talk

 There will be thoughts in your head about not being able to do it or wanting to quit.
-Don’t listen to them.
-See them, acknowledge them, but don’t believe what they say or follow their commands.
+Please don’t listen to them.
+See and acknowledge them, but don’t believe what they say or follow their commands.
 They just come up because your brain is trying to get out of hard work.
 Lying brain, lazy brain.
-Instead, come up with better counterarguments: “Brain: You can’t do this.”
-“You: Actually, I can and have.
+Instead, come up with better counterarguments, “Brain.
+You can’t do this.”
+“You.
+I can and have.
 Other people have done this, and so can I. And I will only really know if I try.”

-Ask a good friend, your partner, or your family to support you.
+Ask a good friend, partner, or family to support you.
 Ask them to check on you and not let you fail.
-If you don’t have anyone supportive around you, find a group online.
+Find a group online if you don’t have anyone supportive around you.